zhangrui231/learcs.site/docs/curriculum-resource/cs61a/ch/33-exceptions.md

 ```

-The <try suite> is always executed immediately when the try statement is executed.
-Suites of the except clauses are only executed when an exception is raised during the course of executing the <try suite>.
+The &lt;try suite&gt; is always executed immediately when the try statement is executed.
+Suites of the except clauses are only executed when an exception is raised during the course of executing the &lt;try suite&gt;.
 Each except clause specifies the particular class of exception to handle.
-For instance, if the <exception class> is AssertionError, then any instance of a class inheriting from AssertionError that is raised during the course of executing the <try suite> will be handled by the following <except suite>.
-Within the <except suite>, the identifier <name> is bound to the exception object that was raised, but this binding does not persist beyond the <except suite>.
+For instance, if the &lt;exception class&gt; is AssertionError, then any instance of a class inheriting from AssertionError that is raised during the course of executing the &lt;try suite&gt; will be handled by the following &lt;except suite&gt;.
+Within the &lt;except suite&gt;, the identifier &lt;name&gt; is bound to the exception object that was raised, but this binding does not persist beyond the &lt;except suite&gt;.

 For example, we can handle a ZeroDivisionError exception using a try statement that binds the name x to 0 when the exception is raised.